 Outside the Classroom

-We also encourage students to get involved with extracurricular activities, including language tables, films, and kapustnik (our end-of-quarter talent show).
+We also encourage students to get involved with extracurricular activities, including language tables, films, and kapustnik (our end-of-semester talent show).
 Some undergraduate classes offer extra credit for participation (ask your instructor for details).
 You do not need to be a major or minor to participate -- most events are open to everyone!
 Events Calendar.